 Visit the heart of the world renowned Argentine wine industry and spend a weekend exploring Mendoza, next to Aconcagua, the highest mountain outside of the Himalayas.
 While it is located in a dry desert region, Mendoza has an extensive artificial irrigation system, which allows for lush greenery throughout the city and the growth of grapes used to produce its world famous wines.
 Towering over the city is the Andean precordillera of the Andes, putting the snow-covered peaks of the Andes on display throughout the year.
 No trip to Mendoza is complete without taking a Wine Road tour and visiting the many wineries en route.

-To apply for the program or explore the volunteering opportunities available in Argentina, visit our Volunteer in Argentina page.
+To apply for the program or explore the volunteering opportunities available in Argentina, visit our Buenos Aires and Cordoba volunteer program pages.